Facebook plans new non-voting shares to keep Zuckerberg at helm

 In a filing, the company said its plan was designed to keep Zuckerberg at the helm of Facebook, which it believes is key to Facebook's future success, a sentiment shared by investors.

 "Him staying intact and moving forward and guiding the company is critical.
-This is his baby," said Daniel Morgan, senior portfolio manager at Synovus Trust Company, which owns about $40 million (27.5 million pounds) worth of Facebook shares.
+This is his baby," said Daniel Morgan, senior portfolio manager at Synovus Trust Company, which owns about $40 million worth of Facebook shares.

 Facebook intends to create a new class of shares that are publicly listed but do not have voting rights.
 Facebook will issue two of the so-called "Class C" shares for each outstanding Class A and Class B share held by shareholders.
 Those new Class C shares will be publicly traded under a new symbol.